 IT executives need help in implementing effective operating models to manage technology risk.
 They need systems to better understand the true business impact of risks arising from an organization’s dependence on technology.

 Also, it is hard to deploy changes from one organization to another organization.
-Hence, there are not enough “dry runs” before the code is actually deployed into the production organization.
-This is mainly because all the code changes are done manually by developers.
+Hence, there are not enough “dry runs” before the code is actually deployed into the production organization, mainly because all the code changes are done manually by developers.
 Salesforce does not offer a “clicks, not code” approach to these problems.

 Also, developers don’t have enough tools to see the different development organizations.
 For example, if a developer wants to share his latest code changes with another developer, he has to do this manually.
 Salesforce does not offer tools to automate this entire process.

-More business value delivered/Agility: Salesforce is a rapid application development platform.
-It offers “clicks, not code” approach to roll out applications quickly.
-This makes the platform easy to build on, but it hard to deploy applications on it.
+More business value delivered/Agility: Salesforce is a rapid application development platform that offers “clicks, not code” approach to roll out applications quickly.
+This makes the platform easy to build on, but hard to deploy applications on.
 It is very well known in the industry that release management is one of the biggest pain points of using the Salesforce platform.

-Shadow IT: Business users also want to make changes themselves to the Salesforce platform.
+Shadow IT: Business users also want to make changes to the Salesforce platform themselves.
 Business users have heard from their colleagues that all the changes can be done declaratively on the platform.
-For example, it is really easy to add fields to the objects, and add those new fields to the pages, create reports and workflows on these new fields.
+For example, it is really easy to add fields to the objects and add those new fields to the pages, create reports and workflows on these new fields.

-However, this introduces various problems.
-The number of users making changes to the same “code artifacts” increases exponentially.
-This introduces “too many cooks in the kitchen” kind of a problem.
+However, making these changes introduces various problems.
+The number of users making changes to the same “code artifacts” increases exponentially which introduces a “too many cooks in the kitchen” kind of a problem.
 Even with a small IT team, developers constantly overwrite each other’s changes.
-As we allow more business users to make changes to the underlying platform, the probability of stepping over each others’ toes increases exponentially.
+As we allow more business users to make changes to the underlying platform, the probability of stepping on each others’ toes increases exponentially.
 This requires that customers create a central IT organization which orchestrates and manages the changes amongst the various business users as well as IT developers.

-This highlights that organizations need to have a solution where they can keep track of what changes were made and who made those changes, and have a central platform to orchestrate those changes into the production organization.
-It is very necessary to avoid conflicts as well as avoid stepping over each other’s toes.
+This highlights that organizations need to have a solution where they can keep track of what changes were made and who made those changes and have a central platform to orchestrate those changes into the production organization.
+It is necessary to avoid conflicts as well as avoid stepping on each other’s toes.

 Enterprise collaboration: Business users have applications to track end-to-end business processes.
-For example, all the customer activities are tracked — from lead to opportunity, opportunity to quote, and finally from order to cash — in a CRM & ERP solution.
-This helps the business to keep track of the customer’s position in the buying process.
+For example, all the customer activities are tracked — from lead to opportunity, opportunity to quote, and finally from order to cash — in a CRM & ERP solution which helps the business to keep track of the customer’s position in the buying process.

-Improve software quality: Today, most Salesforce customers do not have a version control system.
-This leads to many different issues.
-For example, developers are constantly over writing each other’s code and developers do not know what code was last deployed to an organization.
+Improve software quality: Today, most Salesforce customers do not have a version control system which leads to many different issues.
+For example, developers are constantly overwriting each other’s code and developers do not know what code was last deployed to an organization.

 Management of multiple releases: Most developers work on multiple releases and issues at the same time.
 For example, they may be working on a hot fix in the production environment as well as working on the new feature that is acquired by the VP of sales.
 In such a case, they need to work on two separate code lines at the same time.